2020 marks my 16th year of riding in the Pan-Mass Challenge.

 During the winter of 2013, Rich extended an offer to me to join his team.
 I eagerly accepted, having learned that the team supports researching Rich’s type of cancer.
 Rich fought this cancer like a champion, undergoing a stem cell transplant, rounds of chemo and other medications, and a bone barrow transplant.
 Cancer took Rich’s life on June 6th, 2013.

-Upon hearing of Rich’s death, my daughter Sarah nailed it; she said to me, “cancer is some kind of evil.”
+Upon hearing of Rich’s death, my daughter Sarah nailed the perfect definition for cancer when she said to me, “cancer is some kind of evil.”

 100% of every dollar of your sponsorship goes directly to supporting this important research.